Prof. Matthew McDowell's Lab

 2. understanding interfaces in solid-state batteries

 Solid-state batteries could be safer and have higher energy density than Li-ion batteries.
-However, chemical instabilities and high impedance at interfaces between solid-state electrolytes and electrode materials limit performance.
-Our group is working on understanding the evolution of interfaces between electrodes and solid electrolyte materials in solid-state batteries using a variety of in situ techniques.
+However, chemical and structural instabilities at interfaces between solid-state electrolytes and electrode materials limit performance.
+Our group is working on understanding the evolution of interfaces between electrodes and solid electrolyte materials in solid-state batteries.
 With this knowledge, we are also tailoring interfaces for improved stability.

 4. Low-temperature batteries

-Our group is understanding and developing lithium metal electrodes for use at low temperatures beyond that which is possible with conventional Li-ion batteries.
+Our group is understanding and developing high-capacity electrode materials for use at low temperatures beyond that which is possible with conventional Li-ion batteries.
 This work could be important for spaceflight, electrified aircraft, and other applications involving extreme environments.